swthemathwiz/wifi-plug/README.md

     └── thread_profile.scad
 ```

-Alternately, if you're on Linux, `make local-libraries` should fetch all the files
+Alternately, if you're building on Linux, `make local-libraries` should fetch all the files
 and place them in the local directory "./libraries".
 Then, you can set the environment variable
 [OPENSCADPATH](https://wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries#Setting_OPENSCADPATH)
 to include that directory in OpenSCAD's library search path.